yu-i/atmel-ice-mac-driver/README.md

 For your convenience, I've attached the kext (contains no code, only Info.plist)

-extract the tar archive:
+extract the zip archive and copy it to this location (you might have to type in your password)

-tar -xf AtmelICE.kext.tar.bz2
+/System/Library/Extensions

-copy it to
+change permissions and ownership:
-/System/Library/Extensions (as root (sudo)) sudo cp AtmelICE.kext /System/Library/Extensions
+`sudo chown -R root:wheel /System/Library/Extensions/AtmelICE.kext`

-change permissions and ownership: chown -R root:wheel /System/Library/Extensions/AtmelICE.kext chmod -R 755 /System/Library/Extensions/AtmelICE.kext
+`sudo chmod -R 755 /System/Library/Extensions/AtmelICE.kext`

 reload the kext cache:
-kextcache -system-caches
+`sudo kextcache -system-caches`

-(You might want to unplug and plug-in the device again).
+restart your computer